iehieh/h2-preparation/README.md

-This project helps to test your SQL statement for the task [Task #1.
+This project helps to test your SQL statements for the task [Task #1.
 SQL](https://github.com/mjc-school/stage2-module3-SQL-tasks).

 To make an executable jar.